Bachelors Walk (TV series): Release

 Only the first series has been released on DVD; music rights issues have prevented the release of seasons 2 and 3.
 It was made available for streaming via the RTÉ Player in 2018.

 Reception

 The series was named "Best Drama" at the 1st Irish Film & Television Awards, with Delaney nominated for the Leading actor prize.

 The series has gained something of cult status in Ireland since its release.

+Critical response

+On IMDB, the Bachelors Walk has an average approval rating of 8/10 based on 182 reviews.